Loading...

 Not likely, and how cool is running in snow!
 Even if is a blizzard at the pinnacle, it’s likely that the runs will still go ahead, but would likely be re-routed to avoid alpine areas, and you will be notified at earliest opportunity of any changes.

 If you need more info to enable you to register then please let us know!
-If you would like more info to prepare for your kunanyi run, we will be producing a detailed Festival Booklet Feb 2023 – if your question can’t wait that long then no worries, go ahead and reach out here!
+If you would like more info to prepare for your kunanyi run, we will be producing a detailed Festival Booklet ahead of the event – if your question can’t wait that long then no worries, go ahead and reach out here!